 The 9 Windows tool, also known as System Operator ‘tool’, is a simple means of helping users to think in terms of TIME and SPACE.
-The basic principle of operation divides ‘the world’ into nine segments as shown in below.
+The basic principle of operation divides ‘the world’ into nine segments, as shown below.

-What the system operator tool is trying to get us to do is also think about the pen in different contexts and perspectives.
+The system operator tool is trying to get us to think about the pen in different contexts and perspectives.
 For example:

 - the bigger (super-system) context – the person holding the pen, the paper, the desk, etc

 - the smaller (sub-system) context – the components of the pen, the ink molecules, etc

 - the pen in the past – manufacture, shipping, unpacking, preparing to write, etc